-As of March 31, 2016, our net tangible book value was \$9.0 million, or \$2.49 per share.
+As of December 31, 2015, our net tangible book value was \$10.4 million, or \$4.00 per share.
 We calculate net tangible book value by taking the amount of our total tangible assets, reduced by the amount of our total liabilities, and then dividing that amount by the total number of shares of common stock outstanding.

-As of March 31, 2016, our pro forma net tangible book value would have been \$\\$\text{million}, or \$\\$\text{per share, after giving effect to the conversion of all outstanding shares of our Series A Preferred Stock and our Series B Preferred Stock into 5,446,978 shares of our common stock, and the conversion of the \$16.0 million preference payment on our Series A Preferred Stock into \$\text{shares of our common stock, at a conversion price equal to the assumed initial public offering price of \$\text{per share, the midpoint of the price range set forth on the cover page of this prospectus; both of which will occur immediately prior to the completion of this offering.
+As of December 31, 2015, our pro forma net tangible book value would have been \$\) million, or \$\) per share, after giving effect to the conversion of all shares of our Series A Preferred Stock and our Series B Preferred Stock into shares of our common stock, which will occur immediately prior to the completion of this offering.

-As of March 31, 2016, our pro forma as adjusted net tangible book value would have been \$\) million, or \$\) per share, after giving effect to our sale of shares in this offering at an assumed initial public offering price of \$\) per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and our use of a portion of the net proceeds from this offering to pay approximately \$3.4 million of accumulated and unpaid dividends on our Series B Preferred Stock.
+As of December 31, 2015, our pro forma as adjusted net tangible book value would have been \$\) million, or \$\) per share, after giving effect to our sale of shares in this offering at an assumed initial public offering price of \$\) per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 This amount represents an immediate increase in net tangible book value of \$\) per share to existing stockholders and an immediate dilution in net tangible book value of \$\) per share to new investors purchasing shares in this offering at the initial public offering price.
 We determine dilution by subtracting pro forma as adjusted net tangible book value per share of common stock from the initial public price per share of common stock.